-Functional specification and analysis tools.
-Cadena [5] is an integrated environment built using Eclipse for building and analyzing CCM based systems.
-Cadena provides a framework for lightweight dependency analysis of behavior of components.
-Cadena also supports an integrated modelchecking infrastructure dedicated to checking global system properties using event-based inter-component communication via real-time middleware [4].
+Cadena [8] is an integrated environment built using Eclipse for building and analyzing CCM based systems.
+Cadena provides a framework for lightweight dependency analysis (including both intra-component and inter-component) of behavior of components.
+Cadena also supports an integrated model-checking infrastructure (using Bogor) dedicated to checking global system properties using event-based inter-component communication via real-time middleware [6].
 QUICKER is similar to Cadena in terms of usage of Bogor for model-checking.
-The difference is that Cadena applies model-checking to verify functional behavior of components, whereas QUICKER applies model-checking to verify QoS configuration options of component middleware.
+The difference is that Cadena applies model-checking to verify functional behavior of components, whereas QUICKER applies model-checking to verify QoS configuration options of component middleware in the presence of dynamic adaptation of these options via RACE.